HeavenMercy/StoryTeller-Engine/README.md

 To see how the engine works, check the folder **scenes**.
 It contains a scripted story and the test scene which loads some stories.
 The folder **assets/stories** contains the story created via the editor.
 It is possible to choose which story to load in the script **TestScene.gd** at line **36**.

+*The project is still a WIP...
+I'm busy ending a game at studio I work with.
+But once free, I'll get back and add features like save, load, replay and many more.
+If you have issues or suggestions, it will be a pleasure to know know about it.
+Just write it in **Issues**!
+Thanks*